Student Code of Conduct

 - The term “COLLEGE” means Cincinnati State Technical and Community College.

 - The term “STUDENT” includes all persons taking courses (credit or non-credit) at the College both full-time and part-time, pursuing undergraduate or professional studies and those who attend other post-secondary educational institutions at a Cincinnati State location.
 Persons who are not officially enrolled for a particular term but who have a continuing relationship with the College are considered “students.”

 - The term “FACULTY MEMBER” means any person hired by the College to conduct classroom activities.

 - The term “COLLEGE OFFICIAL” includes any person employed by the College performing assigned administrative or professional responsibilities.

 - The term “MEMBER OF THE COLLEGE COMMUNITY” includes any person who is a student, faculty member, College official or any other person employed by the College.
-A person’s status in a particular situation shall be determined by the Vice President of Enrollment and Student Development.
+A person’s status in a particular situation shall be determined by the Senior Director of Student Success and Development.

 - The term “COLLEGE PREMISES” includes all land, buildings, facilities, and other property in the possession of or owned, used, leased, or controlled by the College including adjacent streets and sidewalks.

 - The term “ORGANIZATION” means any number of persons who have complied with the formal requirements for College recognition or registration.